Customer Experience Strategy

 Build vs Buy Customer Support Operating Model Calculator Guide

-Most teams do not need a generic opinion on build vs buy.
-They need a decision method they can defend in a budget review.
+Most teams do not need another opinion piece on build vs buy.
+They need a structured decision model they can defend in executive planning.

-This guide outlines a simple calculator framework to compare:
+This guide provides a calculator framework for three options:

 • expanding in-house operations